foodfacts logo

 WHY SHOULD YOU KEEP SCROLLING? 👇👇

-With rising awareness around sustainability, these kinds of claims can unfairly undermine plant-based diets using out-of-context visuals.
-This can create confusion and backlash, especially when backed by agricultural lobbies with vested interests.
+With rising awareness around sustainability, these kinds of claims can misrepresent the impact of plant-based diets using out-of-context visuals.
+This can create confusion and backlash, undermining trust in evidence-based recommendations regarding increasing plants in the diet, both for health and sustainability concerns.

 Fact checked by